innikakp/innikakp.github.io/essays/challenge-the-right-questions.md

-These guidelines help users contribute invigorating and innovative questions that stimulate thought within the community and allow users to have thought-provoking conversations with other hackers, the members of the computer science community.
+These guidelines help users contribute invigorating and innovative questions that stimulate thought within the community and allow users to have thought-provoking conversations with other hackers, otherwise known as the members of the computer science community.
 At the same time, by asking questions users can maintain the atmosphere of the forum.

 <p align="center">